 START promotes research-driven capacity building to advance knowledge on global environmental change in Africa and Asia-Pacific.
 Our work focuses on climate variability and change, disaster risk reduction, land-use/land-cover change, biodiversity conservation, urban development, human health, water resources management, agriculture and food security, and regional climate modeling and climate services.
-START’s actions target science, as well as the interface of science, policy and practice, and inform actions toward fostering more resilient and adaptable development.
+START’s actions target science, as well as the interface of science, policy and practice, and inform actions towards fostering more resilient and adaptable development.

 Since the inception meeting of FRACTAL, START has been involved with the Decision-Making Cluster and the City Learning Cluster, in addition to managing the Small Opportunity Grants and GEC Grants.
 START is a cluster co-chair for the Decision-Making Cluster, helping to plan and lead monthly phone calls, draft notes, shepherd the cluster through work planning, coordinate with cluster members, and report back to the Joint Working Group and FRACTAL Project Coordinator.
 START participates in City Learning calls and sits on the monitoring, evaluation, and learning working group.
 START has just released a call for GEC Grant proposals and is working with local university partners on their proposal submissions.
 START will also issue a call for Small Opportunity Grant proposals in the next week or two to inspire thought on opportunities for increasing cross-city learning and exchange, relationship building, and producing non-academic communications products.
-START will manage the SOGS over the next 2-3 years and the GEC Grant program over the next year.
+START will manage the SOGs over the next 2-3 years and the GEC Grant program over the next year.

 ICLEI-Local Governments for Sustainability – Africa Secretariat

-ICLEI is the regional office that works with sub-Saharan African local governments on sustainability, and houses the Secretariat for the global Cities Biodiversity Center.
+ICLEI-Local Governments for Sustainability – Africa Secretariat (ICLEI Africa) is the regional office that works with sub-Saharan African local governments on sustainability, and houses the Secretariat for the global Cities Biodiversity Center.
 ICLEI Africa has been working with local governments from around the world for over 14 years, providing technical and advocacy services that relate to sustainability.

-– via its knowledge of good practice for interacting with African local governments, and knowledge of local government decision making processes;
+- its knowledge of good practice for interacting with African local governments, and knowledge of local government decision making processes;

 Lawrence Berkeley National Laboratory

-Berkeley Lab (LBNL) is a member of the national laboratory system supported by the U.S. Department of Energy through its Office of Science.
+Berkeley Lab (LBNL) is a member of the national laboratory system supported by the US Department of Energy through its Office of Science.
 It is managed by the University of California and is charged with conducting unclassified research across a wide range of scientific disciplines.

-LBNL fosters groundbreaking fundamental science that enables transformational solutions for energy and environment challenges, using interdisciplinary teams and by creating advanced new tools for scientific discovery.
+LBNL fosters groundbreaking fundamental science that enables transformational solutions for energy and environment challenges, using interdisciplinary teams and creating advanced new tools for scientific discovery.

-LBNL will be able to make a tangible contribution to the FRACTAL project.
+LBNL makes a tangible contribution to the FRACTAL project.
 In particular, this organization is involved in the development of the Computing Platform for Enabling Regional African Climate Model Ensembles (COOPERACE) activity, which will provide allocations on the National Energy Research Scientific Computing Center’s (NERSC) supercomputing systems for large ensemble and/or very high resolution regional climate modelling by African researchers.
 Scientific mentorship and technical computing support will be provided by LBNL, NERSC, the University of California, Santa Barbara, and the other sponsoring institutions.
 COOPERACE will use the Weather Research and Forecasting (WRF) model, and thus could provide a capable facility for FRACTAL’s planned simulations using WRF.
 The extremely high spatial resolution planned in FRACTAL will require such facilities in order to be achieved, especially if it is to produce sufficiently large samples to estimate changes in the sorts of extreme weather that can dominate urban weather risk.